Dino04-cyber/Digital-Resume/README.md

-Osvaldino Jovete
+# Osvaldino Jovete - Capstone Project

+## Introduction

-This is my final capstone project where i had to create a digital resume using the html and css skills i learnt throughout my LMS
+This is my final capstone project, showcasing my skills in HTML and CSS, which I have acquired throughout my learning management system (LMS) journey.

-The index.html file and style.css are responsible for the landing pages so open up the index.html first
+## Project Overview

+This project consists of a digital resume, primarily composed of the following files:

+- **index.html:** The landing page for the digital resume.
+- **style.css:** The associated CSS file for styling and layout.

+## Getting Started

+To view this digital resume, follow these steps:

+1. Clone this repository to your local machine.
+2. Open the `index.html` file in your preferred web browser to access the landing page.

+## Additional Resources

-<a href="https://www.figma.com/file/ffpc2QTZU7Y6eRlEEh7bSR/OSVJOV233_FTC2306_GROUPC_OsvaldinoJovete_ITW_Digital_Resume?type=design&node-id=0%3A1&mode=design&t=0y9wItNHdtKWAug4-1"> Figma Link</a>
+- **Figma Link:** <a href="https://www.figma.com/file/ffpc2QTZU7Y6eRlEEh7bSR/OSVJOV233_FTC2306_GROUPC_OsvaldinoJovete_ITW_Digital_Resume?type=design&node-id=0%3A1&mode=design&t=0y9wItNHdtKWAug4-1"> Figma</a>

+When exploring the project, be sure to start with the `index.html` file as it serves as the landing page and provides the initial introduction to my digital resume.

+## Author

+- Osvaldino Jovete